MBerka/postman-docs/src/pages/docs/api-governance/configurable-rules/configuring-api-governance-rules.md

 ## Editing custom rules

 You can edit custom governance rules you created earlier.
-You can also test whether an API definition violates your custom rule.
+You can also test whether your custom rule catches violations in an API definition in OpenAPI format.

 1. Select the **Rule Library** tab, and then select the **Rules** tab.
 1. Under **Created by your team**, select the name of the custom rule you'd like to edit.